 This statue dates back to the 9th century and is listed under the Korean National Treasure.

-This city bus tour should be included in your list of best things to do in Daegu.
+This city bus tour should be included in your list of the best things to do in Daegu.
 The double-decker hop-on-hop-off bus will take you through some of the city’s best attractions, including the Modern Culture Alley, Kim Kwang-Seok Road, Suseong Lake Resort, E-World Duru Park, among others.

 Visit the Cathedral of Daegu

-The Our Lady of Lourdes Cathedral, also locally known as the Cathedral of Daegu, is a Catholic Church located in Daegu part of North Gyeongsang Province, South Korea.
+The Our Lady of Lourdes Cathedral, also locally known as the Cathedral of Daegu, is a Catholic Church located in the Daegu part of North Gyeongsang Province, South Korea.

 The present building was built between 1902 and 1903 and remodeled when elevated to cathedral status in 1911.
 Pope John Paul II visited the temple in May 1984.